England Football Online

 • The surname and match details did not appear on the shirt for the first seven games in which it was worn.

-• In each of the games in which surnames were displayed (apart from the last, against Macedonia), the shirts worn by Ashley Cole, Joe Cole, Gary Neville and Phil Neville also included their first initial i.e. A .
+• In each of the games in which surnames were displayed (apart from the last, against Macedonia), the shirts worn by Ashley Cole, Joe Cole, Gary Neville and Phil Neville also included their first initial, with a space either side of the full stop i.e. A .
 COLE, J .
 COLE, G .
 NEVILLE and P .
 NEVILLE (Andy Cole's shirt against Greece only displayed his surname i.e. COLE).
 The last game did not involve Joe Cole or Phil Neville, so the shirts worn by Ashley Cole and Gary Neville only displayed their surnames, COLE and NEVILLE.

-• For the three games played in the 2002 World Cup final tournament, England had the 2002 FIFA WORLD CUP KOREA JAPAN logo sewn onto the right sleeve.
+• For the three games played in the 2002 World Cup finals tournament, England had the 2002 FIFA WORLD CUP KOREA JAPAN logo sewn onto the right sleeve.

 • The names of England's opponents, as they appeared in the match details, were BRAZIL, DENMARK, GREECE, HOLLAND, MACEDONIA, PARAGUAY, PORTUGAL, SOUTH KOREA and SWEDEN.
 England were named second in the away fixtures (against the Netherlands and Korea Republic), plus the World Cup fixture against Denmark.
 In the other seven fixtures in which the match details were displayed, England's name appeared first.

-• In the last fixture in which the shirt was worn, the following alternative format was used for the match details (full stops between the numbers of the date):
+• In the last fixture in which the shirt was worn, the match details were no longer flock-printed, but heat-pressed vinyl onto the shirt, in a third different font.
+There were also full stops between the numbers of the date, rather than the centred mid-points of the flock-printed details:

 Most Appearances